openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

 OS::Nova resources
 ~~~~~~~~~~~~~~~~~~

-Use the ``OS::Nova::FloatingIP`` resource to create a floating IP, and the
+Use the :hotref:`OS::Nova::FloatingIP` resource to create a floating IP, and
-``OS::Nova::FloatingIPAssociation`` resource to associate the floating IP to an
+the :hotref:`OS::Nova::FloatingIPAssociation` resource to associate the
-instance.
+floating IP to an instance.

 The following example creates an instance and a floating IP, and associate the
 floating IP to the instance: